No Mercy (2017): Preliminary matches

 The actual pay-per-view opened with The Miz (accompanied by Curtis Axel and Bo Dallas) defending the Intercontinental Championship against Jason Jordan.
 In the end, Dallas distracted the referee, allowing Axel to attack Jordan.
 Miz then executed the "Skull Crushing Finale" on Jordan to retain the title.

 Next, Bray Wyatt fought Finn Bálor.
 Before the match, Wyatt attacked Bálor.
 As officials tendered to Bálor, Wyatt called him a coward, which prompted Bálor to return to compete and the match began.
 In the end, Bálor executed the "Coup de Gráce" on Wyatt for the win.

 After that, Dean Ambrose and Seth Rollins defended the Raw Tag Team Championship against Cesaro and Sheamus.
 During the match, Cesaro accidentally hit his mouth on the ring post, damaging his front two teeth.
 In the end, Sheamus attempted the "Brogue Kick" on Ambrose, but Ambrose avoided and Sheamus accidentally performed the "Brogue Kick" on Cesaro.
 Rollins then performed the "Ripcord Knee" on Sheamus, which was followed by Ambrose performing "Dirty Deeds" on Sheamus to retain the titles.

 In the fourth match, Alexa Bliss defended the Raw Women's Championship in a fatal five-way match against Nia Jax, Sasha Banks, Emma, and Bayley.
-In the end, Bliss performed a Snap DDT on Bayley to retain the title.
+During the match, Jax dominated, including performing a Samoan drop on Bliss and Banks at the same time.
+Jax was then taken out momentarily following a powerbomb by Bayley and Emma from the ring apron onto the floor.
+In the closing moments, after more back and forth action, Jax returned and performed a leg drop on Banks, but Bliss and Emma broke up the pin.
+Bliss sent Jax into the ring post, sent Bayley into Emma, and performed a Snap DDT on Bayley to retain the title.

 Afterwards, John Cena fought Roman Reigns.
 Cena performed an "Attitude Adjustment" on Reigns for a near-fall.
 Reigns performed a "Superman Punch" on Cena for a near-fall.
 Cena executed a Super "Attitude Adjustment" on Reigns for another near-fall.
 Reigns performed a Spear on Cena through an announce table and scored a near-fall.
 Cena performed two consecutive "Attitude Adjustments" on Reigns for another near-fall.
 In the climax, Reigns executed a "Superman Punch" and a Spear on Cena to win the match.
 Afterwards, Cena showed respect and endorsed Reigns.

 In the penultimate match, Neville defended the WWE Cruiserweight Championship against Enzo Amore.
 In the end, Amore retrieved the title and acted as if he was going to use it as a weapon, but the referee confiscated the belt.
 As the referee was returning the belt to ringside officials, Amore performed a low blow on Neville and pinned Neville with a roll up to win the title.